Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Operational Challenges

 \subsection{Misalignment Fading}

-Another challenging aspect of \ac{RIS}-assisted \acp{NTN} is the misalignment fading that can occur due to an error in the alignment between the transmitter and receiver antennas.
+Another challenging aspect of \ac{RIS}-assisted \ac{NTN} is the misalignment fading that can occur due to an error in the alignment between the transmitter and receiver antennas.
 There may be various reasons for this error.
 For instance, the position and altitude of a HAPS system in the Earth's stratosphere might change suddenly on account of heavy wind and related atmospheric disturbances.
 Also, the density of gases in the mesosphere is high, so there is likely to be molecular absorption and the refraction of waves.
 This layer of the atmosphere is warmer than the others, as most of the radiation from the sun is absorbed by the particles in the thermosphere.
 The difference in density between the layers may cause diffraction of the waves, which may cause misalignment.

-\ac{LEO} satellites can also experience misalignment errors due to satellite drag, as illustrated in~\FGR{fig:atmospheric_drag}.
-This results from a collision of gas molecules.
-The particles, X-ray, and ultraviolet beams ejected from the Sun heat and expand the atmosphere; thus, they rise the collision probability.
-The atmospheric drag results in the satellite moving towards the Earth.
-The drag force on satellites is related to the flow between the higher and lower density layers of atmosphere.
-As atmospheric warming during active period of the Sun increases this flow, the drag force rises.
-In order to ensure reliable communications via \acp{NTN}, it is critical to evaluate possible misalignment effects on RIS-assisted communication systems.
-In our previous work~\cite{tekbiyik2020reconfigurable}, misalignment fading denoted by jitter, $\sigma_{s}$, was considered in \ac{RIS}-aided communications for \acp{ISL}.
+Furthermore, heating and expanding in the atmosphere due to the particles, X-ray, and ultraviolet beams ejected from the Sun creates an irregularity in the density of atmospheric layers.
+Then, a drag force, which is called atmospheric drag, is observed owing to the flow from higher density layers to lower ones.
+This drag force can cause a satellite to lose its altitude as illustrated in~\FGR{fig:atmospheric_drag}, which is named satellite drag.